Skip to Content

 Give your child an ice-cream tub of mixed dry pasta and ask them to sort the pasta by shapes (e.g. tubes, spirals etc), or even by colour if you can find colourful pasta.

-You can still wash them and cook them after!
+You can still wash them and cook them afterwards!

 sorting dry pasta as a visual perception activity